 - Communicate any guidelines that whoever will be in charge needs to follow.

 - Provide any resources, such as templates or training materials, if you think they’ll require them or if they ask for them.

 - Allow flexibility in the process by letting them work the best they see fit.
 You can also give your team some options or let them develop ideas for completing their tasks more efficiently!

 #2 Break Down Tasks Into Smaller Chunks

 Breaking down a large project into smaller, more manageable pieces can help ensure your team completes your projects successfully.
-It also makes tracking progress easier and assigning tasks to different people or groups.
+It also makes it easier when having different assignees working simultaneously and tracking progress more accurately.

 How to Reduce Big Projects Into Smaller Tasks

 - Prioritize the tasks your team must complete and create a timeline for each.